Giving up work for good after a cancer diagnosis

-If work has been the major focus of your life it can be difficult to adjust to not working.
+If work has been the major focus of your life, it can be difficult to adjust to not working.
 It may help to talk to someone about your feelings, such as a close family member or friend.
 Or you may find it helpful to talk to someone outside your social circle, such as a counsellor.

-If you give up work you also give up the rights that are associated with your employment, such as occupational sick pay, Statutory Sick Pay, pension rights and occupation-linked private medical insurance.
+If you give up work, you also give up the rights associated with your employment, such as occupational sick pay, Statutory Sick Pay, pension rights and occupation-linked private medical insurance.

 If you want to take early retirement on health grounds or for personal reasons, it’s essential to take advice from your pension administrator.
 You may be able to take early payment of your pension on the grounds of ill health, but this will depend on the rules of your own particular pension scheme.
 You may have several options to consider.

 Drawing on an occupational pension for health reasons can mean that you receive a higher amount of pension.
 However, if you choose to retire early but are medically fit to work, the level of your pension may be lowered.